LEQO-Framework/LEQO-Use-cases/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This project contains different use cases for the SeQuenC-platform.
+This project contains different use cases for the LEQO-platform.
-The main purpose is to show how the different components used in the SeQuenC-project interact with the unification-layer.
+The main purpose is to show how the different components used in the LEQO-project interact with the unification-layer.
 Every Use-case is identified with a name, the purpose or a location and the year of creation.

 More tools used for the use-cases are the following: